Fireworker2000/softweng/README.md

 The folder "Altes Projekt" contains the old project which wasn't even started due to procrastination.
 So you'll see no code, only a collection of my ideas written in gibberish German.

 For the actual project, please head over to "PIC16F84 Simulator".
 You'll find anything important over there.
+To run it, just run the SimGui class.

 ## Funfact